HOW IMPORTANT IS THE GUT MICROBIOME?

 Stress, especially chronic stress, increases intestinal permeability and GI dysfunction.
 Most of us live in a constant state of stress (fight or flight), and it is so normal that we don’t even realize it or notice it anymore.

 Stress turns off normal digestive functions (part of the parasympathetic system) because the body’s resources are hard-wired to support and turn-on “stress-state” activities (sympathetic system) that enable the body to meet the real or perceived dangers in the fight-or-flight stress response.
 These include an increased heart rate and blood pressure leading to increased blood flow to the skeletal muscles to support running.
 The GI muscles relax, and digestive enzymes, as well as stomach acid, aren’t produced.

-This fight-or-flight stress worked well for our caveman ancestors who had periodic moments of running for their lives from a Saber Tooth Tiger.
-They needed all the resources the body could muster for survival and to avoid becoming a meal rather than trying to digest their last dinner.
-Fortunately, we no longer have Saber tooth Tigers to worry about, but our lives are full of daily stressors and our bodies are still reacting to keep us from the threat of being eaten
+This fight-or-flight stress worked well for our caveman ancestors who had periodic moments of running for their lives from a saber-toothed tiger.
+They needed all the resources the body could muster for survival and to avoid becoming a meal rather than trying to digest their own meal.
+Fortunately, we no longer have saber-toothed tigers to worry about, but our lives are full of daily stressors and our bodies are still reacting to keep us from the threat of being eaten.

 Obesity and Overwhelming Food Cravings